Natural selection and the Environment

 The "environment" of an organism often remains a background concept, often not subject to explicit analysis.
-My working to foreground it forms the foundation for my contributions to understanding agency, success, and progress.
+My work on progress, success, enhancement is often based on more technical work on the concepts of the environment and of natural selection.

 How can we assign a magnitude and direction to natural selection, given that natural environments are incredibly complex?
 In this contribution to the causalist-statisticalist debate, I suggest natural selection is most like an entropic force, tending towards stable equilibrium.
 Published in Erkenntnis in 2018.